-Under FERPA, the University defines the following categories as directory information: name; local address; permanent/hometown address; telephone number; photographs and video recordings of students in public and non-classroom settings; HawkID and electronic mail address; major fields of study; college enrolled in; dates of attendance, including the current class or year; full-time/part-time enrollment status; degrees, certificates, honors, scholarships and awards received as well as those applied for during the current academic term; height and weight of members of athletic teams; information about participation in activities and sports; and job title, employing department, work phone number, and work address when employed in a position that requires student status.
-The University’s on-line directory of students lists only name, HawkID, e-mail address, college of enrollment, and employment information.
+The University defines the following categories as directory information under FERPA: name; local address; permanent/hometown address; telephone number; photographs and video recordings of students in public and non-classroom settings; HawkID and UI e-mail address; major fields of study; college of enrollment; dates of attendance, including the current classification or year; full-time/part-time enrollment status; degrees, certificates, honors, scholarships and awards, not including monetary amounts, received as well as those applied for during the current academic term; height and weight of athletic team members; information about participation in officially recognized University activities and sports; information about participation in study abroad not including location; and employment information including: job title, department, work phone number, and work address when employed in a position that requires student status.
+The University’s online student directory lists only name, HawkID, UI e-mail address, college of enrollment, and employment information.

 Directory information not restricted from release by the student is subject to public release and inclusion in University directories.